halcy/Mastodon.py/docs/index.rst

 ===========
 .. py:module:: mastodon
 .. py:class: Mastodon

+Register your app!
+This only needs to be done once.
+Uncomment the code and substitute in your information.

 .. code-block:: python

    from mastodon import Mastodon

-   # Register app - only once!
    '''
    Mastodon.create_app(
         'pytooterapp',